 For Kanban teams the process is quite simple.
 Remember our board?

 Instead of using sprints, our Kanban team will just keep working from the backlog without using a time-box.
-The same visibility is available to all our teams from the initial feature request, to the requirements to the release management (which will be covered in part 4).
+The same visibility is available to all our teams from the initial feature request, to the requirements to the release management (we’ll cover this in the next blog).
 So you might be asking yourself, what about 'Work in Progress (WIP)' limits?
 There are two ways to do this.
 Teams can put the WIP limits in the headers like in the example below.

 Just go to your power-up settings like below, and select "Setup WIP limits".

-From there configure your desired WIP limits, and click "save".
+From there, you can configure your desired WIP limits, and click "save".
 Be sure to also check the box to enable WIP limits.

-Stay-tuned for our final blog in the series, part 4!
+Stay tuned for our final blog in the series, part 5!